-At Lincoln UTC, we adopt a robust system to monitor the progress made by all learners regularly.
-All teachers follow the 'assess, plan, do, review' model to inform the learning and progress made of the students within the lesson.
-After each formal assessment point which takes places three times a year, the school monitors and reviews the progress made by our learners over a period of time.
+At Lincoln UTC, we adopt a robust system to monitor the progress made by all learners.
+All teachers regularly check the learning and progress made of the students within the lesson to inform their planning and deliver lessons adaptive to the learners' different needs.
+There are also formal assessment points which take place three times a year to monitor the progress made by all students over a period of time.